 A study by the University of Kwansei Gakuin, Japan, has established some new facts.
 It reports that the reason why human beings tend to resemble their pets the choice reflects our way of living.
 We often choose pets that we consider more in line with our personality or our physique and lifestyle.

+What is it called when dogs look like their owners?
 This reasoning is called the “mere exposure effect”, or familiarity principle.

 “We tend to choose the animal whose features are most similar to ours, even if we do not do so consciously”, explained Sahiko Nakajima, a Japanese psychologist in charge of the investigation.